nizamphoenix/govt-hack-2020/README.md

 ### Teamname : Augurs
 ### Challenge: [Data Driven IoT Insights for sustainable communities](https://hackerspace.govhack.org/challenges/data_driven_iot_insights_for_sustainable_communities)
-An attempt is made to address pandemics like the COVID-19 by presaging the public well in time by leveraging IoT through continuous environmental monitoring.The challenge is expounded in three steps: context, problem definition, and solution.
+An attempt is made to address pandemics like the COVID-19 by presaging the public well ahead in time by leveraging IoT through continuous environmental monitoring.
+Also, similar measures can be employed to take precautionary steps for preventing or abating catastrophes like the Australian bushfires 2019-20 or the recent accident in Lebanon.
+The challenge is expounded in three steps: context, problem definition, and solution.
 ### 1.Context:-
 - TinyML edge computing and blockchain
 - Install devices in factories where chemicals are made like recent lebanon accident and check for meteorological factors like temperature of room and automatically